Law 792: Writing for Law Practice

 For objective writing projects, students will learn an efficient process for analyzing legal problems and writing a well-organized, clear, and concise response for a client or supervisor.
 For persuasive writing projects, students will learn to craft strong arguments and devise compelling themes to effectively advocate for clients before the court.
 Students will also learn about editing their own writing, creating personal editing checklists, and editing colleagues’ work.
 Class sessions will incorporate interactive exercises and writing labs.

-Prerequisites: Legal Writing & Analysis, Legal Research, and Introduction to Advocacy
+Sequence and Prerequisites: Legal Writing & Analysis, Legal Research, and Introduction to Advocacy.

 Evaluation: Students will be evaluated on short writing assignments and a final brief.